Navigating permanent underdetermination in dark energy and inflationary cosmology: Addressing permanent underdetermination in cosmology

 This reflects a model-agnostic approach to this general class of dark energy theories that allows one to evade the difficult and time-consuming task of investigating each and every distinct potential that can be dreamt up.
 Yet, if one, for some reason (maybe due to some more fundamental interest in a particular model(s)), did not want to be model-agnostic, this is useful here too.
 Such a unified description facilitates a like-to-like comparison of different theories which are known to occupy certain regions of the ($V_0, m^2$) parameter space using a common language in terms of the same parameters (e.g.\ the typical exponential model which has $m^2>0$ as opposed to, say, an axion model with $m^2<0$).
 Furthermore, one can always map between the parameters described by the microphysical model and those described by the common core theory in terms of an effective energy scale and an effective mass, if there is any need to do so.

 Given that the physics of the problem dictates that all of these various field theory proposals can be effectively described with a massive scalar field, there are real pragmatic and epistemic gains that can be made by leveraging this common core model for the simplest versions of dark energy.
-In contrast with the overarching approach of inflation, here we think there is a good argument to be made that in many contexts it is not necessary to continue to model-build or to use specific microphysical models within the quintessence paradigm as the common core theory offers a perspicuous interpretation of quintessence physics in terms of the fundamental microphysics of a massive scalar field.
-Of course, this by no means offers a full resolution to the underdetermination problems afflicting dark energy research and still leaves many questions about dark energy unanswered and/or sidelined for further pursuit.
-In other words, we still have to reckon with the permanent underdetermination between dark energy models described by the theory above and all of the other distinct dark energy proposals that do not fall within this remit (such as more exotic scalar field models, modified gravity models, or even more heterodox proposals \cite{Wolf:2024aeu}).
-However, within this local sub-region of dark energy research described by a single, canonical scalar field with an analytic potential, the scale-specific physics and cosmological phenomena we are engaging with here does seem to have a privileged microphysical description.
-Thus, upon assuming quintessence is driving dark energy, the underdetermination can arguably be broken locally within this framework by adopting the common core theory.
-The common core theory possesses what is essential the optimal syntactic parsimony for the problem at hand, perspicuously unifies all the various microphysical proposals through their shared common core which also lends itself to a clear interpretation in terms of fundamental physics, and provides a convenient map back to the microphysical models if there are any specific contexts that would warrant such attention; in doing so, the common core theory arguably goes some way towards ameliorating the underdetermination problems in dark energy research.
+In contrast with the overarching approach of inflation, here there is a good argument to be made that it is not necessary to continue to model-build or to use specific microphysical models within the quintessence paradigm as the common core theory offers a perspicuous interpretation of quintessence physics in terms of the microphysics of a massive scalar field.